Greetings Card (FSC Board)

-The peregine breeds mainly on coastal cliff ledges but will occasionally nest on the ledges of high city buildings.
-Its prey is medium-sized birds, typically a pigeon or a grouse.
+The peregrine breeds mainly on coastal cliff ledges but will occasionally nest on the ledges of high city buildings.
+Its prey is medium-sized birds, typically a pigeon or grouse.

 When hunting, a peregrine will often circle high in the sky searching for its next meal.
 If the attack is from above, the peregrine will suddenly fold its wings back and drop into a spectacular stooping dive reaching speeds of up to 180 mph – the impact of the attack will often break the neck or back of the victim.